MRYingLEE/Algo_Cpp/README.md

 # Algo_Cpp
 Some ideas, code snippets about Algorithm design and implementation, especially for C++.
-The primary topics include automatic memorization, framework to turn recursive function into iterations.
+The primary topics include automatic memorization.

 # Automatic memorization